naufaleka03/DoCare-AI/README.md

 |Naufal Eka Prasetya         |C012B4KY3282 |Cloud Computing   |
 |Rachmawati                  |C012B4KX3558 |Cloud Computing   |
 |Sekar Wening Candra Kinanthi|A012B4KX4094 |Mobile Development|

-## About Docare AI
-DoCare AI is a healthcare app designed to help users recognize and respond to their symptoms through AI-based chatbot technology.
-The app offers personalized guidance by analyzing the symptoms entered by users and providing initial advice on how to manage them.<br>

 ## Machine Learning Architecture